Yes, Most Anytime Fitness clubs have bench press weights and exercises.

 - Ensure that you have a firm grip on the bar once you lie under the barbell.
 Your hands should take an overhand position, whereby the thumbs are under the bar, and the fingers are over the bar.
 The thumb position will help stabilize the bar above you.

 - Other than the close-grip bench press, the rest require that you position the hands slightly away from the shoulder width.
 This will further add to your stability and prevent shoulder blade injuries.

-- The feet should be slightly apart, shoulder width, and firmly set into the ground.
+- The feet should be slightly apart, shoulder-width, and firmly set into the ground.
 Ensure that you don’t lift the bench until you are sure about your feet’ stability on the ground, which will save you from a backache or back injury.

 - Your butt should be on the ground throughout the lifting process, though you will feel a slight arch in the small of your back.
-A slight bend could be helpful with increased upper body challenge, but I would not recommend it for beginners.
+A slight bend could be helpful with an increased upper body challenge, but I would not recommend it for beginners.

 Safety Notes to Consider When Taking a Bench Press